Unified Representation of Molecules and Crystals for Machine Learning

-Interpolation across \emph{changes in chemistry of crystalline materials} is demonstrated for a dataset of 11\,k elpasolite structures (ABC$_2$D$_6$, AlNaK$_2$F$_6$ prototype) \cite{flva2016,elpasolitedataset} composed of 12 different elements, with geometries and energies computed at DFT/PBE level of theory.
-Predicting total energies with MBTR yields an RMSE of 7.9\,meV/atom and MAE of 4.1\,meV/atom (Fig.~\ref{figElpasolite}) for a training set of 9\,k crystals.
+Interpolation across {changes in the chemistry of crystalline solids} is demonstrated for a dataset of 11\,k elpasolite structures (ABC$_2$D$_6$, AlNaK$_2$F$_6$ prototype) \cite{flva2016,elpasolitedataset} composed of 12 different elements, with geometries and energies computed at DFT/PBE level of theory.
+Predicting formation energies with MBTR yields a root-mean-squared-error (RMSE) of 8.1\,meV/atom and mean absolute error (MAE) of 4.7\,meV/atom (Figure~\ref{figElpasolite}) for a training set of 9\,k crystals.

 Adding chemical elements should increase the intrinsic dimensionality of the learning problem, and thus prediction errors.
 To verify this, we created a dataset of 4\,611 ABC$_2$ ternary alloys containing 22 non-radioactive elements from groups 1, 2, 13--15, spanning five rows and columns of the periodic table.
-Structures were taken from the Open Quantum Materials Database (OQMD)~\cite{skamw2013,ksmtdarw2015}, with geometries and properties also computed using DFT/PBE.
-As expected, energy predictions exhibit larger errors (RMSE 31\,meV/atom, MAE 23\,meV/atom) compared to an elpasolite model of same training set size (21\,meV/atom, 14\,meV/atom).
+Structures were taken from the Open Quantum Materials Database (OQMD)~\cite{skamw2013,ksmtdarw2015}, with geometries and properties also computed via DFT/PBE.
+As expected, energy predictions exhibit larger errors (RMSE 31\,meV/atom, MAE 23\,meV/atom) compared to an elpasolite model of same training set size (RMSE 23\,meV/atom, MAE 15\,meV/atom).